You have a website – an important website –it represents your company (or is

-They pay for price on the back end — high bounce rates, abandoned shopping carts, customer complaints and not enough lead forms or converted sales.
+They pay for it on the back end — high bounce rates, abandoned shopping carts, customer complaints and not enough lead forms or converted sales.

-Some folks just check it on their own computer/phone and call it done.
+Some folks just semi-test it on their own computer/phone and call it done.
 Who needs outsourced website testing services, right?

 What follows is great advice for setting up a test plan for your website.
 I’ve even included a link to a free report, “Website Testing Cheat Sheet”.

 What Does It Take To Test A Website Yourself?
 The DIY Method.

 First, you’ll need a Goal, a Strategy, and a Plan.

 Sure, you can just sit down and start testing but you probably won’t get what you want.
 Why?
 Because you’re just performing semi-random testing to see if you can find some “bugs”.
 Sure, that’s helpful but not very economical or efficient.
 Additionally, if you aren’t careful with documenting and reporting the “bug” you find during your website testing, you won’t be able to determine if and/or when that “bug” was fixed.